 Born and raised in Minneapolis, Anna Hedlund is a proud Midwestern transplant here in Washington, DC.
 Currently, the Special Assistant to the VP of Strategy and Programs at the Bezos Earth Fund, Anna works closely with the executive team and programmatic leads to advance the Earth Fund's priorities.
 Before joining the Earth Fund, she spent five years at Conservation International in philanthropy, managing institutional and strategic donor engagements.
 Previous roles have been with the DC Environmental Film Festival working on fundraising, event management and partnership efforts and leading fundraising efforts for GWU’s Alternative Breaks Program.
 A lifelong lover of nature, Anna found her true passion for conservation, particularly the role it can play in building resilient communities and livelihoods, after studying abroad in Panama and traveling through Latin America.
 She holds a B.A. in International Affairs and Geography, with a focus on Sustainability, from The George Washington University.
 You can find Anna around town consuming copious amounts of coffee, spending time outdoors with friends, or adventuring beyond the DMV region to see the sights of the world.
 Connect with her on LinkedIn.

-Ngozika is a professional fundraiser and content creator with more than ten years of experience working in a variety of communications roles.
-Currently, she serves as the Community Engagement Manager at Network for Good.
+Ngozika is a nonprofit leader and content creator with more than ten years of experience working in a variety of communications roles.
+Currently, she serves as the Director of Programs at the Technology Association of Grantmakers.
+Prior to that role, she served as an Impact Officer and before that, the Community Engagement Manager, for a fundraising capacity-building program called Jumpstart at Network for Good (now Bonterra).
 Before that role, she was the Development Manager for Waterkeepers Chesapeake based in Takoma Park, Maryland, and the Development and Communications Manager at The Fishing School located in Northeast, Washington, DC.
 Born in Enugu, Nigeria and raised in Cheverly, Maryland, Ngozika moved back to the Washington, DC area after spending seven years in Los Angeles working in the fashion and ecommerce industries for organizations like HauteLook and BCBGMAXAZRIA.
 Prior to moving west, she attended Washington and Lee University in Lexington, Virginia where she earned a Bachelor of Fine Arts in Studio Art.
 Ngozika also holds a master’s degree in Psychology from Pepperdine University Graduate School of Education and Psychology and a Master of Science in Medical Humanities and Bioethics from the University of Rochester School of Medicine and Dentistry.
 When she’s not working, Ngozika can be found hiking trails throughout the greater Washington area, finishing up an art piece or painting, or trying out some standup comedy at a local open mic.
 Ngozika also enjoys meeting new people and welcomes the opportunity to make connections on LinkedIn.

 Ambika is a cities and climate change professional with experience collaborating with UN-Habitat, research institutes, and non-governmental organizations.
 Ambika is a key contributor to the UN’s analysis on urban development and climate change for Vietnam and she has contributed to policy reports which have been published by UN-Habitat, the World Wildlife Fund (WWF), the Global Green Growth Fund, and the One Earth Future Foundation.
 She is also the project coordinator for the book “State of the World 2009: Into a Warming World,” published by the Worldwatch Institute.
 The book is an important reference guide on climate change and has been translated into 25 languages.
 She holds a master’s degree in environmental law from Sturm College of Law, the University of Denver.
 Ambika enjoys reading, hiking, cooking, and exploring new places.
 You can find Ambika on Linkedin (linkedin.com/in/ambika-chawla-29774a11/) and you can find her articles and reports at her website: www.urbanclimateinnovations.org.